Beto, Bentz, Becas: The Surprising Cross-Lingual Effectiveness of BERT: Tasks

 \subsection{Natural Language Inference}

-We use XNLI \cite{conneau2018xnli} which cover 15 languages for natural language inference.
+We use XNLI \cite{conneau-etal-2018-xnli} which cover 15 languages for natural language inference.
 The 3-way classification includes entailment, neutral, and contradiction given a pair of sentences.
 We feed a pair of sentences directly into mBERT and the task-specific classification layer is the same as \cref{sec:mldoc}.
-Natural language inference is evaluated by classification accuracy (ACC).
+We evaluate by classification accuracy.